mozilla/explainers/dom-localization.md

-Regarding the localization of attributes either directly or via DOM overlays, we may want to adopt an opt-in-only model in which a developer must explicitly list which attributes should be localizable.
+Regarding the localization of attributes either directly or via DOM overlays, we may want to adopt an opt-in-only model in which a developer must explicitly list which attributes should be localizable, rather than making all [translatable attributes](https://html.spec.whatwg.org/multipage/dom.html#translatable-attributes) localizable by default.

 For example, in the following example,
 `alt` is the only attribute that localizers would be able to modify in translation: